 Introduce the study and describe the context, the problem of practice, the research questions, and how they will be answered.
 Explain why the problem in practice is indeed a problem in this context, give relevant background to the problem, and give the theoretical framework guiding the study.
-This can often be accomplished in 8-10 pages.
+This can often be accomplished in 8-12 pages.
 The chapter must include:

 - Introduction (no heading).
-These opening paragraphs introduce the study as a whole. - o Give an overview of the context or setting.
+These opening paragraphs introduce the study as a whole. - Give an overview of the context or setting. - Introduce the problem and why it is a matter of concern to this organization. - Include literature confirming that this, indeed, is a matter of concern and/or pointing out the organization is not alone in facing this problem. - Background (level one heading) - Additional information on the context of the problem, including any complicating factors. - Larger context of the problem, why it is unique (not already solved in the literature) and literature on previous attempts to address it.

-- o Introduce the problem and why it is a matter of concern to this organization. - o Include literature confirming that this, indeed, is a matter of concern and/or pointing out the organization is not alone in facing this problem. - Background (level one heading) - Additional information on the context of the problem, including any complicating factors. - Larger context of the problem, why it is unique (not already solved in the literature) and literature on previous attempts to address it. - Statement of the Problem (level one heading).
+- Statement of the Problem (level one heading).
 This is a succinct statement of the problem to be addressed in the study. - Purpose (level one heading).
 This is a succinct statement of the purpose of the study.
 It is more general than the research questions. - Research Questions (level one heading).
 The specific research questions (or hypotheses, if appropriate) that will guide the study.
 If there is more than one, create a numbered list.
 Some studies may include an overarching question followed by sub-questions. - Theoretical Framework (level one heading).
 Describe the theoretical framework guiding the study.
-Cite sources for the theoretical framework and literature indicating that it is appropriate for this study. - Methods (level one heading) - Type of study (e.g., qualitative-case study, phenomenological, etc.; quantitative-descriptive, quasi-experimental, mixed-methods) and why it is appropriate. - O Data collection (level two heading).
-What data will be gathered, from whom (participants and how they are chosen), and how it will be gathered. - o Data analysis process (level two heading)
+Cite sources for the theoretical framework and literature indicating that it is appropriate for this study. - Methods (level one heading) - Type of study (e.g., qualitative-case study, phenomenological, etc.; quantitative-descriptive, quasi-experimental, mixed-methods) and why it is appropriate. - Data collection (level two heading).
+What data will be gathered, from whom (participants and how they are chosen), and how it will be gathered. - Data analysis process (level two heading).
+Describe what you will do with the data collected. - Definitions of Key Terms (level one heading) - Limitations (level one heading)